-Express perennial: miracle cut and dried flower in the first year!
+Express perennial: miracle cut and dried flowers in the first year!

 Blooms in the first year 17 weeks after sowing.